E.P.F. and ESI - what would be the actual liability of the Service Provider if anything happens to workers?

 Dear Venkata Rao,

-Lastly about your query about 'actual liability of the Service Provider', remember if any thing wrong happens, you BOTH will be in trouble from authorities.
+Lastly, regarding your query about the 'actual liability of the Service Provider', remember if anything wrong happens, you BOTH will be in trouble with the authorities.

 Prashant